Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 };
 ```
 So here we have created a function verifyPwd on our userSchema and then we are comparing user Input password using bcrypt.compare
-and then if the password is valid then return the password and next we will use our verifyPwd() function for verifying password
+and then if the password is valid then return the password and next we will use our verifyPwd() function for verifying password when a user
+Logs-In
 ```javascript
 app.post("/signin", async (req, res) => {
   try {